grimmer0125/d4c-queue/README.md

 }
 ```

-The way on arrow function property is a workaround way since some issue happen when decorator apply on arrow function property.
+The way on `arrow function property` is a workaround since some issue happen when decorator apply on arrow function property.
 If you need the effect of arrow function, you can try to bind by yourself or you can consider https://www.npmjs.com/package/autobind-decorator

 ```typescript
 @autobind